Romanian housing market growing strongly

 Rental yields in Bucharest are good

-Gross rental yields for apartments in Bucharest are good, ranging from 6% to 6.24%, with smaller apartments having the highest rental returns, according to the Global Property Guide research dated May 2016.
+Gross rental yields for apartments in Bucharest are good, ranging from 6% to 6.24%, with smaller apartments having the highest rental returns, according to Global Property Guide research last year.

-Romania is a nation of homeowners, with a homeownership rate of over 80%.
+Romania is a nation of homeowners, with a homeownership rate of more than 96%.
 Government policies encourage families to buy their own houses:

 - For first-time homebuyers, the government extends a state guarantee of 50% to banks, up to €60,000;

 - VAT on properties with an area of up to 120 square metres is reduced to 5%.